bowmanjd/pstalk/slides/slides.md

 <!--

-- The API for windows infrastructure
-- Powershell is open source and cross-platform
+- Interesting that Powershell marketing emphasizes that it is open source and cross-platform.
+Let's talk about that.

 -->